matthewfeickert-talks/reproducible-ml-for-scientists-workshop/book/setup.md

 :::

-For the portion of the tutorial where GPUs will be used we'll be working on an [NVIDIA Brev instance](https://developer.nvidia.com/brev).
+For the portion of the workshop where GPUs will be used we'll be working on an [NVIDIA Brev instance](https://developer.nvidia.com/brev).
 To install the CLI API for Brev, we'll use [`pixi global`](https://pixi.sh/latest/global_tools/introduction/) so make sure you first have [Pixi installed](#install-pixi), as described above, and then run

 ```bash